NikolausVollmer/Pretreatment-Model/README.md

 ### Acknowledgements
 This work is part of the Fermentation-Based Biomanufacturing Initiative (http://www.fbm.dtu.dk) at the Technical University of Denmark and received funding by the Novo Nordisk Foundation (Grant no. NNF17SA0031362)

+Parts of the code stem from:
+- Sin et al., 2010, Assessing reliability of cellulose hydrolysis models to support biofuel process design—Identifiability and uncertainty analysis, *Computers & Chemical Engineering*, Vol. 34 (9), pp. 1385-1392. https://doi.org/10.1016/j.compchemeng.2010.02.012
+- Sin and Gernaey, 2016, Data Handling and Parameter Estimation, in *Experimental methods in wastewater treatment*, pp. 201-234